facelessuser/coloraide/docs/src/markdown/plugins/interpolate.md

 In general, the `Interpolate` plugin is mainly a wrapper to ensure the interpolation setup uses an appropriate `Interpolator` object which does the actual work.
 An interpolation plugin should derive their `Interpolator` class from `coloraide.interpolate.Interpolator`.
-While we won't show all the methods of the class, we will show the one function that must be defined.
+While we won't show all the methods of the class, we will show the two functions that must be defined.

 ```py